-Lesley García Mitchell Briones, a native Texan, developed a deep respect for the rule of law while growing up on the U.S.-Mexico border.
 Bilingual and bicultural, she is the daughter of teachers, who taught her the importance of education, hard work, and serving others—values which have defined her and which she will bring to the office of County Commissioner for Precinct 4.

 Lesley attended Harvard University and graduated with honors, supported by scholarships and working three part-time jobs to put herself through school.
 She returned to the border to serve as an 8th and 10th grade teacher at two of the lowest income public schools in the country.
 Witnessing the injustices her students faced deepened Lesley’s desire to fight for equal rights and influenced her decision to become a lawyer.
 She attended Yale Law School, where she led the Latino Law Students’ public service initiatives and provided pro-bono assistance to victims of domestic abuse and juvenile offenders.

-As the judge of Harris County Civil Court at Law No. 4, Lesley is committed to upholding the law with impartiality, administering equal justice, and treating everyone who comes into her courtroom with respect, fairness, and empathy.
+Lesley went on to become the judge of Harris County Civil Court at Law No. 4.
+She served with distinction and a commitment to upholding the law with impartiality, administering equal justice, and treating everyone who came into her courtroom with respect, fairness, and empathy.

 Lesley and her husband, Adán, live in Houston with their three daughters and worship at St. Rose of Lima.